113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 ## bluemix billing org-usage
 {: #bluemix_billing_org_usage}

-Show monthly usage details of an org.
-This operation can be done only by a billing manager of the org.
+Show monthly usage of an org.
+This operation can be done by the account owner or the org billing manager.

 ```
-bluemix billing org-usage ORG_NAME [-d YYYY-MM] [-r REGION_NAME] [--json]
+bluemix billing org-usage ORG_NAME [-d YYYY-MM] [--json]
 ```

 <strong>Prerequisites</strong>:  Endpoint, Login